Turkey's bitter election battle nears decision day - ExBulletin

 A dollar was worth only 4.5 liras when Erdogan won his last national elections in June 2018.

-“Doomsday for the Turkish economy and financial markets may be upon us,” warned consultancy firm Capital Economics.
+“Doomsday for Turkey’s economy and financial markets may now be approaching,” advisory firm Capital Economics warned.

 Participation Battle